 The site's main focus is modern and contemporary fiction, although I'm not averse to reading the odd classic or two.

-My special interest is Irish literary fiction, but I also have a penchant for Australian fiction, anything set in New York, Venice or China, books in translation, true crime, crime fiction, narrative non-fiction and memoirs (by writers).
+My special interest is Irish literary fiction, but I also have a penchant for Australian fiction, anything set in New York, Venice or China, books in translation, true crime, crime fiction and narrative non-fiction.
+More recently I have begun to explore Canadian fiction thanks to my involvement in the Shadow Giller Prize in 2011, 2012 and 2013.

 Who are your favourite authors?

-My two favourite authors are the late John McGahern and Jennifer Johnston.
+My two favourite authors are the late John McGahern and Jennifer Johnston, both of whom are Irish.

 You can visit my favourite authors page to see a full run down of other writers I admire.
 These include everyone from MJ Hyland to Sebastian Barry.